 Clothes moths prefer quiet, dark places to lay their eggs.
 This is why wardrobes and carpets or areas under furniture or rugs are popular egg laying sites, because their larvae will hatch and remain hidden away with a bountiful food source.
 Adult moths are also repelled by the strong scent of certain essential oils.

 Tip – Do everything you can to make the breeding sites of clothes moth uncomfortable.
 This means disturbing them.
 As well and regular vacuuming inside wardrobes and underneath heavy furniture, take clothes out regularly, shake them and inspect them for signs of moth damage.
 Store clothes with scented sachets to deter moths from entering your wardrobe.
-We have an extensive range here
+View our extensive range of scented sachets.

 How long does it take to get rid of clothes moths?